High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 The 10 Best High-Protein Breakfast Ideas for Busy Mornings

 Short on time doesn’t mean short on protein!
-These ideas take 5–10 minutes and are rich in both nutrients and flavour.
+These ideas take 5–10 minutes and are rich in both nutrients and flavor.

 • Greek yoghurt with chia seeds, almonds, and berries (20 g protein)